alantech/marsha/README.md

   --exclude-sanity-check
                         Skips an initial sanity check that the definition is self-consistent
+  --no-tool-use         Disable the LLM tool interface in the code and test
+                        generation stages (the fake terminal where the LLM can look external APIs up with $ web-search / $ view-web- page commands).
+Enabled by default.
   --no-warn             Do not display warnings about ambiguous areas of the
                         definition from the sanity check --optimize OPTIMIZE   Optimization level: number of per-phase LLM review